tigrkoshka/2023-MIPT-PL-Concepts/karma/include/compiler/README.md

   the whole group.
 The same can be done for the group `B`

-* Now one may call the `MergeAll` method again, passing it the resulting `Data` class instances for both groups to obtain a new `Data` class instances representing both groups of files combined
+* Now one may call the `MergeAll` method again, passing it the resulting `Data` class instances for both groups to obtain a new `Data` class instance representing both groups of files combined

 Currently, the described possibility is not used by the `Karma` compiler since